mihakralj/QuanTAlib/docs/readme.md

 **QuanTAlib** is written with some specific design criteria in mind - some reasons why there is '_yet another C# TA library_':

 - Written in native C# - no code conversion from TA-LIB or other imported/converted TA libraries
-- No usage of Decimal datatypes, LINQ, interface abstractions, or static classes with tons of methods (all for performance reasons)
 - Supports both **historical data analysis** (working on bulk of historical arrays) and **real-time analysis** (adding one data item at the time without the need to re-calculate the whole history)
 - Calculate early data right - no hiding of incomplete calculations with NaN values (unless explicitly requested with useNan: true), data is as valid as mathematically possible from the first value
 - Usage of events - each data series is an event publisher, each indicator is a subscriber - this allows seamless data flow between indicators)